 There are few companies operating in today’s markets affected most recently as we are with the events of 2020 that have not undergone a digital transformation of some sort.
 Research shows that 80% of executives are accelerating plans to digitize work processes and deploy new technologies in response to the impact of COVID on the business world.
-The traditional model of business is undergoing radical change in an endeavour to employ digital technologies better to suit multiple purposes across a variety of sectors, and cloud native is one of the key drivers that re-architects cloud environments with the intent of adapting the means for how to deliver services. cloud native is a modern and advanced software development approach; which is why it is becoming of high importance to many companies.
+The traditional model of business is undergoing radical change in an endeavor to employ digital technologies better to suit multiple purposes across a variety of sectors, and cloud native is one of the key drivers that re-architects cloud environments with the intent of adapting the means for how to deliver services.
+Cloud native is a modern and advanced software development approach; which is why it is becoming of high importance to many companies.

 Digital Transformation Risks

-But moving to a new software development approach is not easy, and organizations can be slow to adopt radical change in the interests of safeguarding their market, output and business.
+But moving to a new software development approach is not easy, and organizations can be slow to adopt radical change in the interests of safeguarding their market, output, and business.
 So, to mitigate risk, organizations can take a step-by-step approach to becoming cloud native in several phases, where they can first replicate the new approach on a smaller scale inside a department/team/project architecture to test the results.
 If positive, it is then possible to scale the approach organization-wide continuously till the whole enterprise cloud architecture becomes cloud native.
 If implemented correctly, the cloud native approach supports organizations to improve speed, agility, and resilience in the app development and management process.

 What Is ‘Cloud Native’?

-cloud native is an approach for building and running applications that fully exploits the power of cloud computing, which offers on-demand, limitless computing power, whether on public or private cloud hosting platforms.
+Cloud native is an approach for building and running applications that fully exploits the power of cloud computing, which offers on-demand, limitless computing power, whether on public or private cloud hosting platforms.

-cloud native is a relatively new term, which encompasses a number of concepts that take full advantage of all cloud service principles.
+Cloud native is a relatively new term, which encompasses a number of concepts that take full advantage of all cloud service principles.
 The approach represents a paradigm shift in how we architect and develop software, so it includes utilization of native cloud services, a package functionality that you can take from the cloud provider and combines that with agile principles and modern microservices architectures.
 Microservices architecture helps decompose the overall architecture into a number of services that can run independently to deliver the promise of the cloud, which is full tolerance and adaptive scaling.

 Why Become Cloud Native?